jakewalsh90/Terraform-Azure/CIDRSubnet-Demo/readme.md

 ## Using cidrsubnet - Subnets

 Within Subnets, we just need to break down the network further.
-For example:
+For example, the below will change my original variable of 10.x.0.0/19, to 10.x.0.0/24 and select net number 0, which is 10.x.0.0/24:

-        address_prefixes     = [cidrsubnet("${var.region1cidr}", 5, 1)]
+        address_prefixes     = [cidrsubnet("${var.region1cidr}", 5, 0)]

 However, in my example, I am also using Count, to create multiple Subnets.
 Like this:

         address_prefixes     = [cidrsubnet("${var.region1cidr}", 5, "${count.index}")]

+Count index is added above so that the CIDR range is incremented with each Subnet created.
 The full resource block is like this:

         resource "azurerm_subnet" "region1-hub1-subnets" {
         count                = 8